eddyerburgh/react-boilerplate/README.md

 npm run dev
 ```

-This will get your app running on http://localhost:8080/webpack-dev-server.
+This will get your app running on http://localhost:8080/webpack-dev-server/index.html.

 Webpack will watch for changes and update the browser when a file is changed.

 Use src/js/client.js to import your modules into.
-This compiles to src/client.min.js on save.
+This compiles to src/client.min.js, and is loaded into index.html.

 ## Support